servo/servo/tests/wpt/README.md

     ./mach create-wpt tests/wpt/path/to/new/test.html

 This will create test.html in the appropriate directory using the WPT template for JavaScript tests.
+Tests are written using [testharness.js](https://github.com/w3c/testharness.js/).
+Documentation can be found [here](http://testthewebforward.org/docs/testharness-library.html).
 To create a new reference test instead, use the following:

     ./mach create-wpt --reftest tests/wpt/path/to/new/reftest.html --reference tests/wpt/path/to/reference.html

 `reference.html` will be created if it does not exist, and `reftest.html` will be created using the WPT reftest template.
+To know more about reftests, check [this](http://web-platform-tests.org/writing-tests/reftests.html).
 These new tests can then be run in the following manner like any other WPT test:

     ./mach test-wpt tests/wpt/path/to/new/test.html
     ./mach test-wpt tests/wpt/path/to/new/reftest.html

 Editing tests
 =============